Woga65/working-hours/README.md

 Vanilla JS, PHP 8.x, MySQL, no libraries, no frameworks.
 A PHP enabled web server is needed for the login system and the backend.
-Routs need to be configured via .htacess or similar.
+Routes need to be configured via .htacess or similar.